-A comment (comment 1) received requesting a shift in the identified preference was not accepted due to the qualitative data received through stakeholder interviews.
+A comment (comment 1) received requesting a shift in the identified preference was not accepted as the identified preference was removed.
+The Southwestern NC HOME Consortium will not provide preference to any population or subpopulation eligible for HOME ARP projects or activities.
 The stakeholder interviews account for the expert service providers in the Southwestern NC HOME Consortium region who know the qualifying populations the best.
 The same comment requested a clarifying statement regarding the services that Vaya Health provides in the Southwestern NC HOME Consortium region.
 After further review of the statement in question, Vaya Health provides care management in the scope of its services in the Southwestern NC HOME Consortium region.
 Finally, the request for additional information regarding the referral method to be included in the Allocation Plan was not accepted as the method has not been finalized.